gaelyk/gradle-gaelyk-plugin/README.md

 configuration of [FatJAR](https://github.com/musketyr/gradle-fatjar-plugin) and GAE plugins and of main source set to better fit Gaelyk application needs.
 Finally it adds some Gaelyk specific tasks.

-Gaelyk plugin applies Gaelyk plugin to provide tasks for running the application, uploading it to GAE etc. - see [Gradle GAE plugin's documentation](https://github.com/bmuschko/gradle-gae-plugin) for details.
+Gaelyk plugin applies GAE plugin to provide tasks for running the application, uploading it to GAE etc. - see [Gradle GAE plugin's documentation](https://github.com/bmuschko/gradle-gae-plugin) for details.